Trinity College Dublin is considering massively decreasing its number of Irish students over the next five years, as reported by The Irish Times.

 It is undeniable that Irish universities have been suffering from reductions in funding - with the average level of funding received from the government, per student, falling from about €9,000 to €5,000 in the last decade.
 As such, universities have had to look to alternative revenue streams to subsidise their incomes.
 Trinity have perhaps been the most adept at this, instigating a - much lambasted - re-branding initiative in 2014 to help garner more international recognition and attract more international students.
 They have subsequently managed to expand their commercial revenue streams such that they have approximately doubled their gross annual revenue from commercial enterprises, pulling in some €50 million last year, versus €27 million five years previously.

 This thinking could not be more evident than in this supposed 'solution' suggested by Patrick Prendergast.
 Reducing the number of students will result in creating a student-teacher ratio that proves itself more amenable to having the college ranked favourably - but it will also result in some 3,400 fewer students availing of third level education.
-What's more, restricting student numbers will cause CAO point requisites to soar across the board, further restricting access to Trinity, which has fought hard to shake off its status as a isolated bastion of privelege.
+What's more, restricting student numbers will cause CAO point requisites to soar across the board, further restricting access to Trinity, which has fought hard to shake off its status as an isolated bastion of privilege.

-The fact that revenue streams have come to be prioritised over student experience can be seen by the simple fact that they are merely looking to restrict the number of Irish students entering the university, and not international students.
+The fact that revenue streams have come to be prioritised over student experience can be seen by the fact that they are merely looking to restrict the number of Irish students entering the university, and not international students.
 This is simply an economic decision.
 International students are worth far more to the college, per year, than EU-based students.
 Subsidised EU tuition costs require students to pay a flat fee of €3,000 per year.
 This, combined with governmental funding averaging around €5,000 per student, roughly takes the value of each undergraduate student, to the university, to some €8,000 per year.
 International students, who have to pay annual fees without subsidy, are worth anything between €17,500 to €46,350 per year to the university.

 Patrick Prendergast was at pains to stress that a reduction in the number of Irish students will not lead to those places being filled by international students.
 However, under these measures the proportion of international students to Irish students will massively increase.
 This exhibits the fact that they are increasingly regarding students purely in terms of their revenue potential, rather than their innate worth as people entitled to education.